natcap/invest.users-guide/source/habitat_risk_assessment.rst

 + Intermediate\\H[habitatname]_S[stressorname]_Risk_Raster.tif

-    + A raster conatining the final risk calculation for the given habitat and stressor combination.
-This risk raster takes into account each of the criteria that apply to the habiatat and stressor, as well as the user-specified risk equation.
+    + A raster containing the final risk calculation for the given habitat and stressor combination.
+This risk raster takes into account each of the criteria that apply to the habitat and stressor, as well as the user-specified risk equation.

 Output folder
 ^^^^^^^^^^^^^